ehoefel/the-cyber-prophet/content/about.md

 Hi, I'm the Cyber Prophet!
 Welcome to my website.
 I'm using it as a communication channel with the _present_ time.
 Long story short, I'm from the _future_.
 But if you are actually interested you can check out my posts.
 Yeah, I write posts here.
-I guess this makes the website a sort of a blog?
+I guess this makes the website a sort of blog?
 I'm not sure.
 We have _memo sploinks_ in the future, but those are a bit different...

 Well, it doesn't matter.
 What matters is that I'm done of the common world